With it, we will begin producing a new estate-focused line-up of wines, in addition to the ones we have all grown to love!

 THE WINES: CONCRETE MAMA, WONDERFUL NIGHTMARE, MERLOT

-As the country’s newest AVA, The Rocks of Milton - Freewater has received its fair share of attention in the wine world.
+As the country’s newest AVA, The Rocks District of Milton - Freewater has received its fair share of attention in the wine world.

 Sprouting from heavy cobblestone and fractured basalt, the world-class vineyards of “The Rocks District” have no comparison.
 Wine Spectator calls this AVA “perhaps America’s most distinctive example of terroir.”
 12,000 – 15,000 years ago, massive floods swept through the Pacific Northwest caused by ruptures in the ice dam that held Montana’s glacial Lake Missoula.